Leg3ndary/SchoolAnnouncements/Submission.md

 ## Section 4 - Further information: Complexity (only for hackathon participants)

 I used many technologies!
-These included discord.py, google sheets api, a bit of regex, along with vscode for my ide.
+These included discord.py, google docs api, a bit of regex, along with vscode for my ide.
 I go much more into detail in my video as there are a few main parts to my presentation!

+However, if you still want a short explanation, I used google docs to pull the entire docs elements into json, I then parsed and formatted that into both a markdown file to view the information visually, and json.
+Through this process I also parsed out club names, announcements, as well as times/dates to add timestamps to each announcements.
+I then used a popular library known as [discord.py](https://github.com/Rapptz/discord.py) to create a bot and connect to the discord api, along with this I made an automatic "task" that would send the information directly to a webhook.
+I also made a command that used discord's slash command and autocomplete to make an announcement searching function.
+My final product was a discord bot that would not only send announcements quickly and easily, it would also let you view past announcements which were also organized.

 One thing to note, at around 7:30 in my video, when I was talking about how the announcement date would be formatted differently, I meant sometimes it would be like 7 Dec 2022, instead of 7 December 2022, which was pretty annoying, but it worked out...

+## Section 5 - Further information: Presentation (only for hackathon participants)

+I don't have any more information I'd like to share about my project other than it was fun to create :).

+## Section 6 - Further information: Anything else you want to mention (only for hackathon participants)

+This bot is not publicly available, unfortunately I only want it running in 2 servers, my school server and my development server.
+Sorry!

-## Section 5 - Conclusion: Future plans
+## Section 7 - Conclusion: Future plans

 I will be releasing this project later today!
 Future plans may include things like school related links, or just to fix that one command T-T. Good luck all other hackathon participants!

+I think this project is a perfect submission for this hackathon because not only does it address it's theme well, it shows how your project can be used in real life, and help out real people.